752963e64/functionality/README.md

 - this script demonstrate soft metaprog, a clear understanding of system tools & protocols

+- Like professional, Uncommon programming with no if ooff alse den poof moof. authored on fly, alwayz. :)

 ## to be sourced somewhere...
 ##### You are a profane and you just uses it.
 - 2 wayz offered.